 Don’t wait to protect yourself.
 Call the trusted Stewartsville, MO domestic violence defense lawyers at Combs Waterkotte right away at (314) 900-HELP or contact us online for a free, confidential consultation.
 We will immediately begin building a personalized defense strategy to protect your freedom and future.

-With more than 50 years of combined legal experience and more than 350 five-star reviews, Combs Waterkotte is Stewartsville, MO’s go-to criminal defense team for individuals facing domestic violence charges.
-We know how to fight—and win.
+With more than 60 years of combined legal experience and more than 350 five-star reviews, Combs Waterkotte is the law firm Stewartsville, MO trusts to deliver the best possible outcome when it matters most.

 Facing domestic violence charges in Stewartsville, MO?
 The stakes couldn’t be higher.
 At Combs Waterkotte, our experienced Stewartsville, MO domestic violence defense lawyers fight to protect what matters most.
 We build aggressive, personalized defense strategies designed to reduce or eliminate charges.